Skip to main content

 4. Hold town hall meetings

-A town hall meeting is a way for employees to engage with leaders and hear more about the direction and vision of the organisation.
-Typically, everyone gathers in a large space and the senior team provides insights into organisational performance and high-level strategy.
+A town hall meeting is a way for employees to engage with leaders and hear more about how the organisation is performing and what the vision is in the short, medium, and long term.
+Typically, everyone gathers in a large space, or on a virtual group call, and the senior team provides insights into organisational results and high-level strategy.

 5. Leverage digital collaboration

-Some employees, particularly remote and hybrid workers, and those who struggle to open up in a group or during face-to-face conversations may find it easier to voice their ideas and concerns in a virtual setting.
+Some employees, particularly remote workers and hybrid workers, and those who struggle to open up in a group or during face-to-face conversations, may find it easier to voice their ideas and concerns in a virtual setting.

-With that in mind, a successful employee voice strategy should make use of the company intranet, online suggestion boxes, and digital collaboration tools that allow employees to share ideas, ask questions and engage in discussion.
+With that in mind, a successful employee voice strategy should make use of the channels at their disposal that provide employees with the opportunity to share their ideas, ask questions and engage more in discussions.
+This can include:

-Using tech in this way can also be useful for capturing data, making it easier for employers to identify themes, monitor issues as they develop and better understand ideas and insights.
+Using tech in this way can also be useful for capturing data around employee’s specific experiences and perspectives.
+As a result, using these channels can make it easier for employers to identify themes in employee feedback, monitor workforce issues as they develop, and better understand the ideas and insights staff provide.

 Build a culture that values employee voices